Riverside Dog Bite Injury Attorneys

 Regardless of the breed, dog attacks can cause painful injuries, permanent scars, disfigurement and mental toil.
 These preventable attacks can cause both physical and emotional damage to victims.

-If you've suffered a dog bite injury, contact our Riverside dog bite attorneys to discuss your legal options right away.
-The consultation is free and there is never any obligation.
+If you've suffered from a dog bite injury, contact our Riverside personal injury lawyers now at 949-203-3814 to discuss your legal rights.
+Your consultation is free and you may be entitled to compensation.

 Under California's strict liability statute, dog owners can be held liable for injuries caused by their pets regardless of whether the animal has attacked before or regardless of whether the dog's owner knew of its prior viciousness.